 In this guide, we will look at the best mindful photography exercises for beginners.

 Mindful photography (sometimes called Contemplative Photogoraphy or simply Slow Photography) is taking a stand against the current trend of mainstream competitive photography.
 It’s not about the one-upmanship or the desire to take the “best photo” and be number one.
 It’s a slower, more Zen style of photography.

 What Are Mindful Photography Exercises?

 Mindful photography exercises are of the many different kinds of mindfulness exercises.

-Just like with regular mindfulness meditation, the principle of mindful photography is to be consciously aware of the present moment and without judgment, while taking photos.
+Just like with regular mindfulness meditation, the principle of mindful photography exercises is to be consciously aware of the present moment and without judgment, while taking photos.

 Too often when we take photos, we are interrupting our ability to live in the present moment.
 We become too consumed with the idea of capturing the perfect shot.
 Mindful photography, on the other hand, is about being in the moment while also doing photography.
 And not only can this help with your art, but it can also improve mental health according to research from Jaime Kurtz (James Madison University) and Sonja Lyubomirsky (University of California, Riverside).

 You may have heard that mindfulness can improve your creativity [READ: Meditation For Creativity]

-SImilarly, photography can make you more mindful.
-Or less midful.
+Similarly, photography can make you more mindful.
+Or less mindful.
 It all depends on the way in which you take your photos.
 For instance, if you are obsessed with taking what you consider the best photo, you will always be being judgmental of your surroundings or of the people you are capturing (a judgmental attitude is the very opposite of mindfulness).